deib-polimi/WiDiSi/ViolationMonitor.md

 • A group owner is always discoverable
 • When two P2P devices negotiate to decide the GO role, that device with higher intention should become the group owner.
 • If the group owner fails, the group should be terminated
+• GroupOwner roles cannot be transferred inside a group before terminating the group
+• Events generation rules as discussed in the paper

 Android rules:
-• A Client cannot communicate with another client in the same group directly
+• A Client cannot communicate with another client in the same group directly (the message should be passed through the group owner - channel delay will be applied)
-• The discovery remains active until a connection is initiated, or a P2P group is formed (for clients)
+• The discovery remains active until a connection is initiated, or a P2P group is formed (for clients)- (this rule is not fixed in different android APIs)

 These rules cover the most important aspects of the Wi-Fi Direct behavior.